Skip to Content

 Key Points:

-• Everything inside the Icebar is made from ice including the walls, chairs, tables, decor… even the cups.
+• Everything inside is made of ice, including the walls, chairs, tables, decor… even the cups.

-• I found the venue to be visually stunning and enjoyed wandering the room to see every icy detail.
+• The bar is visually stunning, and I enjoyed wandering the room to see every icy detail.

-• While this isn’t something I’ll do frequently, I found it to be a fun novelty worth the price of admission.
+• While this isn’t something I’ll do frequently, I found it to be a fun novelty worth the price.

 Perhaps it’s because I’ve historically dedicated my time to the craps table and the pursuit of cheap drinks at dives like Casino Royale and Stage Door Casino.